trieule50/python_googledeveloper/README.md

 - Python is dynamic, interpreted lanaguage.
 - NO TYPE DECLARATIONS OF VARIABLES, PARAMETERS, FUNCTIONS, OR METHODS IN SOURCE CODE.
     - Allows code to be short and flexiable.
+- Python is case sensitive
+- Does not require a semicolon

 ```
 $ python3           ## Run the Python interpreter